 Knowing your audience is a simple idea; so simple that it’s often overlooked.
 Once you understand who your audience is, their level of knowledge on the subject, and their need to know (or not know) the details, you can tailor your presentation and gain an easy advantage.
 After you’ve discovered who your audience is you begin to gain confidence.

-A great transition to the second item: confidence in your topic.
+click A great transition to the second item: confidence in your topic.
 Carrying confidence into any meeting or discussion shows that you’re the expert in that field.
 When you’re viewed as the subject matter expert, credibility increases and your audience’s engagement will quickly follow.
 Confidence comes with preparation; one thing I always try to do is create an outline for the entire discussion and highlight all of the main talking points.
 Practice is important and builds confidence.
 Stand in front of a mirror or maybe a friend (if you’re feeling real bold) and practice what you’re going to say.
 For me, this gives the assurance and confidence that I won’t miss any important facts or information during the discussion.

 Once I’m confident about my audience and my topic, I start to prepare my presentation.
 Some people prefer to write the meat of their subject first and finish with their open and close.
 My style is to begin with the intro and then start writing.
 No matter which way you prefer, one common theme I’ve learned is that your intro and closing remarks are what can set your presentation apart from others.
 A successful intro that involves a strong attention grabber will draw your audience in.
 A dull intro may quickly lose the attention of your audience, and in many instances, is difficult to win back.
 Equally as important as the intro is your close; it’s the last statement your audience hears in the presentation.
 This is what I like to refer to as the ‘mic drop’.
 Just like a music artist, the strategy of the mic drop is to reiterate the beginning of your story and then hit your audience with one powerful point.
 This will tie everything together in one final statement for your audience to leave with.

-The fourth piece of an effective presentation is the delivery.
+go to site The fourth piece of an effective presentation is the delivery.
 The key to a good delivery is to stay organized.
 It should feel clean and effortless.
 Keep everything simple and treat the presentation more like a conversation.
 One way to do this is when delivering a strong statement or important detail I take a couple of seconds to focus on one single person, almost to the point that it feels awkward.
 I can almost guarantee you that this person will be engaged and will remember the point you just made.